ffoflonker/gene-neighborhoods/README.md

 4. minimum number of orthologs (integer) -filter for gene neighborhoods with proximal orthologous gene pairs from a minimum number of species

 OPTIONS:
+--methods
+default: find clusters based on minimum number of orthologous proximal genes cooccur:find genes that always clustered in the species in which they are present (can lower minimum number of orthologs)

 --stats
   keeps only proximal orthologous gene pairs with greater than the minimum number of homologs and reports statistics.